 If you have a driveway, create drains to channel water away from the home to a drainage area.
 Ensure yours have metal grates to keep debris and leaves that can cause clogging out.

-Avoid Flood Water and Moisture Problems
+Avoid Flood Water and Moisture Problems in your basement

 Water in the basement is any homeowner’s worst nightmare.
 As well as causing wood to rot and metal to rust, damp basements create good conditions for mold to grow and pests to thrive and infect your home.
 The cost of mold remediation and water damage repairs can run into thousands of dollars.
 Why wait till your basement gets flooded to act?